-[A] context is the facets of a situation, fictional or non-fictional, that inspire feelings, thoughts and beliefs of groups and individuals.
-Context is the background information that allows people to make informed decisions.
+Context is the facets of a situation, fictional or non-fictional, that inspire feelings, thoughts and beliefs of groups and individuals.
+It is the background information that allows people to make informed decisions.
 Most of the time, the view of a person on a subject will be made in response to the presented context.
+In storytelling, it is everything that surrounds the characters and plot to give both a particular perspective.
+No story takes place without contextual information and elements.

 Characteristics of Context: